almossawi/badarguments/extras/content/posts/main/index.md

 **Administrative detention** sounds better than incarceration without trial.

 **Rubber bullets**, much like sponge grenades, sound softer, kinder, gentler, and more civilized than steel bullets.
-Until one realizes rubber bullets contain a metal core, that is, as an article in <i>Le Monde</i> recently reported.
+Until one realizes rubber bullets contain a metal core, that is, as a report from a human rights group, an article in <i>Le Monde</i>, and countless other sources have shared.
 Until one realizes that when fired at someone's face, they blind, maim, and severely injure.
 Rubber bullets, fired from **nonlethal weapons**.

 **Private military company** sounds better than mercenary.